-That’s why if you experienced working in a call center firm, you can always use that advantage to try and find clients of your own and eliminate the middleman.
+That’s why if you experience working in a call center firm, you can always use that advantage to try and find clients of your own and eliminate the middleman.
 This enables you to demand a higher rate.

 By the way, there are different kinds of customer service work that you can take including: